pingcap/docs/tiup/tiup-component-dm-edit-config.md

 ## Output

 - Normally, no output.
 - If you have mistakenly modified the fields that cannot be modified, when you save the file, an error is reported, reminding you to edit the file again.
-For the fields that cannot be modified, see [topology file](/tiup/tiup-dm-topology-reference.md).
+For the fields that cannot be modified, see [the topology file](/tiup/tiup-dm-topology-reference.md).